shovon/blog.salrahman.com/src/posts/what-people-forgot-about-react.md

 So prior to React, you either had three choices:

 - minimize UI updates, favouring minimal features for simpler, more easier to reason about code.
-Performance remained in-tact, however
+Performance remained in-tact, however.
 - allow for more ambitious UI updates via fine-grained coding choices, but giving up code simplicity, risking bugs.
-Performance still remained in-tact
+Performance still remained in-tact.
-- redraw the entire screen, allowing for more complex UI, keeping simpler code, but sacrificing performance
+- redraw the entire screen, allowing for more complex UI, keeping simpler code, but sacrificing performance.

 With React, we never had to pick any two of interactivity, code simplicity, or performance, since React gave us all three.

-Steven Luscher demonstrated performance, by drawing a grid of divs, each representing a pixel of a live-updating phase-shifting sine curve.
+Steven Luscher demonstrated performance, by drawing a grid of DIVs, each representing a pixel of a live-updating phase-shifting sine curve.

-The React-less "redraw everything" demo showed poor performance.
+The plain DOM+JavaScript "redraw everything" demo showed poor performance.

-The React one showed real-time rendering.
+The React one showed real-time rendering, with smooth animation!

 People were excited.